 Also, we will go through Ayurvedic natural solutions on how to stop the hair fall for once and for all.
 Let’s get started!

-Hair Loss and Ayurveda.
+Hair Loss in Ayurveda

+In Ayurvedic medicine, any ailment in the body can be traced down to an imbalance in any of the three doshas.
 If there’s a deviation of any of these from their normal composition (Prakriti), then there’ll be a deviation from health too.
 To cure the condition, the dosha whose energy has gone in excess needs to be restored to its normal proportions.

 In hair loss, the pitta is mainly the dosha that has gone imbalanced, but actually, all the three doshas have a part to play in this crime that is robbing you of your beautiful mane of hair.